 Recipes for baked goods often call for the cold ingredients to come to room temperature before mixing.
-This is especially helpful when using melted butter, coconut oil, or honey which tend to re-solidify upon contact with cold ingredients.
-If this happens, I very gently and slowly heat the batter in the microwave until I can incorporate the ingredients fully – but not cook them.
+This is especially helpful when using melted butter or coconut oil which tend to re-solidify upon contact with cold ingredients.
+If this happens, I very slowly warm the batter in the microwave until I can incorporate the ingredients fully-without cooking them.

 ¼cup(56g) coconut, avocado, or vegetable oil of choice (melt the coconut oil; could also use melted butter)